 For the modern business enterprise, the ability to utilize information effectively is key to creating a competitive advantage.
 The most successful and sought-after leaders are those who understand how data can be used to drive profits, plans and projections

-Individuals with business, managerial and/or technical backgrounds will experience a new dimension of learning and opportunity with a choice of online degree specializations including Business Intelligence and Analytics and Information Technology Management.
-The Business Intelligence and Analytics specialization is a joint certificate program with SAS©.
-Students who complete this specialization will earn a recognized credential with SAS© in Business Intelligence and Analytics.
+Individuals with business, managerial and/or technical backgrounds will experience a new dimension of learning and opportunity with a choice of certificates including Business Intelligence and Analytics and Information Technology Management.
+While students may choose any offered certificate, the Business Intelligence and Analytics certificate is a SAS© approved specialization.
+Students who complete this pathway will also earn a recognized badge credential from SAS© in Business Intelligence and Analytics.

 If you are interested in advancing your career into enterprise-wide MIS leadership, consider this program as a springboard to your future.

 1) It is strongly suggested that MMIS 501 and then MMIS 531 be the first two courses a student takes in their degree program.
 Many other classes build on this knowledge.

 2) Students are encouraged to have a Windows-based PC or the ability to emulate a Windows-based PC.
 In the absence of such, open-source software may need to be downloaded to complete certain activities.

 3) BUAN 505 will count for both the degree core and certificate for students who choose the Business Intelligence and Analytics certificate making the degree 30 credit hours.

 |BUAN 505||Information Analytics and Visualization in Decision Making||3|